Overview

 Their Eyes Were Watching God is celebrated for its rich prose and unique narrative voice, incorporating elements of African American vernacular and folklore.
 Hurston’s portrayal of Janie’s individuality and her defiance of societal norms contributes to the novel’s enduring significance in discussions of African American literature and feminist literature.
 While the novel faced initial criticism, it has gained recognition as a literary classic and is studied in literature courses.
 Its impact on literature and culture is profound, and the novel has inspired various adaptations, including a television film of the same name in 2005 starring Halle Barry as Janie.

-Read the full plot summary, an in-depth analysis of Janie Mae Crawford, and explanations of important quotes from Their Eyes Were Watching God.
+Read the full book summary, an in-depth character analysis of Janie Mae Crawford, and explanations of important quotes from Their Eyes Were Watching God.

 Upgrade to PLUS and get instant access to all the study tools